 More Browsers: Honorable Mentions

-The remaining browsers used worldwide hold less than 1.50% of the global market shares.
-The following browsers are honorable mentions, which still deserve a place in the article.
+The remaining browsers used worldwide hold less than 2.06% of the global market shares.
+The following browsers are honorable mentions, which still deserve an honorary place in the article.

 Epic Privacy Browser

-Epic Privacy Browser or Epic for short is browser focused almost entirely on privacy.
-As the Epic browser is based on the Chromium project and is using its code, you can rest assured that its updates will get delivered every 15 days just as the Google Chrome browser.
-The main goal for the Epic Privacy Browser is to keep extensions to a bare minimum, because many of them usually have tracking capabilities.
+Epic Privacy Browser or “Epic” for short is a browser focused almost its entirety on privacy.
+As the Epic browser is based on the Chromium project and is using its code, you can rest assured that its updates will get delivered adequately as the Google Chrome browser.
+The main goal for the Epic Privacy Browser is to keep extensions to a bare minimum, because most of them usually have tracking capabilities enabled.

-Epic Privacy Browser, with its innate blocking features, states that even your government cannot track you and no advertisements will be displayed when browsing no matter on which website you are on.
+Epic Privacy Browser, with its innate blocking features, states that even your government cannot track you and no advertisements will be displayed when browsing no matter on which website you browse.
 These features include the total removal of the DNS and Web caches, blocking URL check and URL tracking, disabling of error reports and the RLZ-Tracking number.
-Auto-fill options or term suggestions won’t be found available either.
-And to top it all off, with the Epic Privacy Browser, you will also get its encrypted proxy.
-That proxy will provide you with real online anonymity, while being available with just one click.
+Auto-fill options or term suggestions are also out of the question and switched off.
+And on top of it all, with the Epic Privacy Browser, you will get to use its encrypted proxy.
+That proxy will provide you with real online anonymity, while the function being available with a simple click of a button.

 Maxthon 5 is still the newest version of the browser but it has brought a lot of stability improvements over the past year, fixing everything from big to small technical issues.
-The newest version provides an even faster browsing experience, quicker load times and an interface that is light, but visually more pleasing to the eye.
-No wonder its market share has increased to 0.26% globally and surpassed that of Baidu and Vivaldi yet another year.
+The newest version provides an even faster browsing experience, quicker load times and less crashing.
+Maxthon’s market share is standing at 0.25% globally and has surpassed that of Baidu and Vivaldi yet another year.

-The update frequency of Maxthon varies from 3 to 15 days which is more than enough to keep it secure.
+Maxthon’s update frequency varies from 3 to 15 days which is more than enough to keep it secure.
 The browser has been built with rendering engines WebKit and Trident allowing it to open both types of Web pages, while most browsers can read only one of these engine types using HTML5.
 Maxthon also supports HTML5 and runs it instead of Adobe Flash.

 Maxthon has its own page for installing extensions and still arrives with the AdBlockPlus, ad-blocker application added as an in-built feature.
-AdBlockPlus developers have officially announced that this will be a long-term commitment and partnership.
-To add to the security control of the Maxthon cloud browser, its cookies and history are both locally stored on every device, so users can quickly and easily wipe clean all related data.
+AdBlockPlus developers have officially announced that this will be a long-term commitment and partnership since last year.
+To add to the security control of the Maxthon cloud browser, its cookies and history are both locally stored on each device, so you can always wipe clean all related data with an ease.

 The statistics for market shares used in this article have been taken from Net Applications.

 All of the developers of the aforementioned browser applications keep striving to make their browser as more updated and secure as possible, while putting in new features and ideas behind that goal.
-Google has surely upped the ante this year, in terms of updates and fixes, and deservingly takes first place in terms of market shares.
-However, let us not forget that vulnerabilities and exploits keep hitting all of these browsers no matter what they try to accomplish.
-An essential thing to point out here is that not every browser will update itself automatically, and that you should always keep the browser applications that you are using up to date.
-You can do a check-up from the following website page.
+Google has once again introduced many more changes, fixes and tweaks, in terms of updates and security, and deservingly has a bigger fan-base.
+However, let us not forget that vulnerabilities and exploits keep hitting all of these browsers no matter what they implement in terms of security.
+A crucial thing to point out here is that not every browser will update itself automatically, and that you should always keep the browser applications that you are using up to date.
+You can do a check-up from the UpdateMyBrowser.org page.

-As a bottom line, SensorsTechForum cannot exactly say which of these browsers is the most secure for 2018, neither which one would serve your specific, individual needs.
+As a conclusion, we at SensorsTechForum cannot exactly determine which of these browsers is the most secure for 2019, neither which one would serve your specific, individual needs.
 However, you choosing any of the above browsers and trying it out is the best bet of finding that out for yourself.